Aliases for FASLG Gene

 GeneCards Summary for FASLG Gene

 FASLG (Fas Ligand) is a Protein Coding gene.
 Diseases associated with FASLG include Autoimmune Lymphoproliferative Syndrome and Lung Cancer.
-Among its related pathways are Apoptosis and survival Caspase cascade and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Apoptosis Modulation and Signaling and Signal transduction_JNK pathway.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and tumor necrosis factor receptor binding.
-An important paralog of this gene is TNFSF15.
+An important paralog of this gene is TNFSF14.

 UniProtKB/Swiss-Prot Summary for FASLG Gene